25prabhu10/notes/docs/Concepts/Application_Security/Authentication.md

 # Authentication

-Authentication is the process of identifying users that request access to a system, network, or device.
+Authentication is the process of identifying users that request access to a system, network, or device

-Access control often determines user identity according to credentials like username and password.
+- Access control often determines user identity according to credentials like username and password.
 Other authentication technologies like biometrics and authentication apps are also used to authenticate user identity

-Incorrectly build authentication and session management scheme that allows an attacker to impersonate another user
+- Incorrectly build authentication and session management scheme that allows an attacker to impersonate another user

 ## Common Authentication Schemes

 How Claims Based Authentication works?

-1. Browser or Client (user) -- Request token --> Security Token Service (STS) by Identity Provider (IdP)
+1. `Browser or Client (user) -- Request token --> Security Token Service (STS) by Identity Provider (IdP)`

 2. STS Authenticates user by some means, usually username and password
    - For this STS will get information about user from Account/Attribute Store (common example Active Directory)

 3. STS creates and returns a token